 Just think about all of the benefits you get with one of these nifty gadgets.
 They help to reduce chlorine, chloramine, calcium, magnesium, lime, mold, bacteria, viruses, and other microorganisms that are flowing over your body every time your shower.

 This can lead to healthier skin, a much less itchy scalp, a shower that doesn’t need to be cleaned as often, and a shower head that is able to maintain steady water pressure without suffering from hard water buildups.
 As far as we are concerned, there is not a single good reason why you should not get a filtered shower head.
+For recommendations, check this article.

 Frequently Asked Questions About Filtered Shower Heads